Danilooa/blackjack/README.md

 # blackjack by Danilo de Oliveira Araújo

-Just simple blackjack implemented using JavaScript and Html.
+Just a simple blackjack game implemented using JavaScript and Html.
 If you wanna play, just open the file blackjack.html on your browser.